-The Communication Security and Surveillance Act promulgated in 1999 defined the scope of the government's access to private communications including, but not limited to, texts, voices, pictures, graphics, and other messages carried through electronic communications, and detailed how the due process must be achieved.
-Article 7 of the Telecommunications Act in the meantime provided parallel support allowing legal interception made according to the above authority.
+The Communication Security and Surveillance Act promulgated in 1999 defined the scope of the government's access to private communications, including, but not limited to, texts, voice, pictures, graphics, and other messages carried through electronic communications, and detailed how the due process must be achieved.
+In the meantime, Article 7 of the Telecommunications Act provided parallel support allowing legal interception made according to the above authority.